danielscholl/azure-automation-arm/templates/IaaSdebug/README.md

-# IaaS debug infrastructure for testing out DSC and Automation Activities
+# Debug infrastructure for testing out DSC and Automation Activities

-These 2 templates reduce the complexity of the IaaS solution and deploy a simple VM or a simple VMSS solution to test and debug DSC and Automation Scenarios.
+These 2 templates reduce the complexity of the IaaS solution and deploy a simple VM or a simple VMSS solution to test and debug DSC Configurations and Automation Scenarios.

 <b>NOTE:</b> The template requires seven specific settings: